Shirakumo/maiden/agents/commands/README.md

 Or through a message that is recognised as a command.

-    (maiden-commands:issue-message *core* "!greet you")
+    (maiden-commands:issue-message *core* "::greet you")

 In order for the latter to work, the `commands` agent must be present on the core.

 You can manipulate what is recognised as a command message through the extractors.
-Calling `remove-command-extractor` on `prefix` will stop the bang from being recognised as a command prefix.
+Calling `remove-command-extractor` on `prefix` will stop the double-colons from being recognised as a command prefix.
 You can add arbitrary functions that do what you want through `define-command-extractor`.
 The function should return the substring of the event's message that contains the actual command, or `NIL` if it is not a command message.